 We’ve heard this many times before.
 Do you feel that engaging a Managed Services Provider (MSP) to optimize the use of your company’s flexible workforce is out of reach?
 If you’re a growing business, chances are that answer could be yes, and you’re not alone.
 But it’s important to talk about what’s at stake without an MSP partner.
-There are a number of costs and financial risks that you take on when managing a contingent labor program internally.
+There are a number of costs and financial risks that you take on when managing a contingent workforce program internally.

 By partnering with an MSP, you gain access to new supplier networks, widening your pool of available consultants.
 In a candidate-short market, leveraging your MSP’s relationships can give you a shot at top candidates who might have otherwise ignored you, or might have never come across your opportunity in the first place.
 As for quantifying the value of this benefit, having the right people can mean the difference between success and failure.

-Higher rates.
 On your own, you could be paying more for consultants than is necessary.
 It takes time and expertise to effectively establish and maintain a candidate supply chain, as well as set up the right data strategy to monitor performance over time.